WNMD 2025 · CONCERT 27

 SAMUEL HONG YU LEUNG (Hong-Kong, 1999) YCA

-ISCM Hong Kong section
+ISCM Hong Kong Section submission

 — As Cantonese is a tonal language, different tones will convey different meanings.
 The piece employs the nine tones of the dialect as a recurring “theme”.